synesteesia/pathAlgorithms/documentation/Instructions.md

 Accepted map files can be found on movinai site: https://www.movingai.com/benchmarks/grids.html
 It is possible to give the program a single map or a set of maps as input.
+Maps can be donloaded by clicking "browse data" on the site.
+Maps used in this project were Warcraft 3 maps.

 ### Text interface